GoogleChrome/web.dev/src/site/content/en/push-notifications/push-notifications-server-codelab/index.md

 <!-- https://glitch.com/edit/#!/push-notifications-server-codelab-incomplete?path=README.md%3A1%3A0 -->

 This codelab teaches you how to build a push notification server.
 By the end of the codelab you'll have a server that:

-* Keeps track of push notification subscriptions (i.e. the server creates a new database record when a client opts in to push notifications, and it deletes an existing database record when a client opts out of push notifications)
+* Keeps track of push notification subscriptions (i.e. the server creates a new database record when a client opts in to push notifications, and it deletes an existing database record when a client opts out)
 * Sends a push notification to a single client
 * Sends a push notification to all subscribed clients

 The frontend/client code is already complete.
 You'll only be implementing the backend/server in this codelab.
 To learn how to implement a push notification client, check out [Codelab: Build a push notification client](/push-notification-client-codelab).

+## Application stack

+* The server is built on top of [Express.js](https://expressjs.com/)
+* The [web-push](https://www.npmjs.com/package/web-push) Node.js library
+  handles all of the push notification logic
+* Subscription data is written to a JSON file using [lowdb](https://www.npmjs.com/package/lowdb)

 ## Setup